mautic/developer-documentation-new/docs/design/utilities.rst

 Introduction
 ------------

 Mautic offers a set of CSS utility classes designed to facilitate efficient implementation of flexible layouts using CSS flex-box.
-These utilities provide a systematic approach to constructing responsive and dynamic new areas for its user interface, enabling you to rapidly prototype and build complex layouts while minimizing custom CSS.
+These utilities provide a systematic approach to constructing responsive and dynamic new areas for its User interface, enabling you to rapidly prototype and build complex layouts while minimizing custom CSS.

 The utility classes seek to encompass a great spectrum of flex-box properties, including: